 This thesis demonstrated how the GPU can be used to accelerate the evaluation of expressions and therefore the symbolic regression algorithm as a whole.
-However, the boundaries at which it is more feasible to utilise the GPU are very coarse-grained.
-Therefore, conducting more research into how the number of expressions and variable sets impact performance is needed.
-Furthermore, only one dataset with only two variables per variable set was used.
-Varying the number of variables per set and their impact on performance could also be interesting.
+However, the boundaries at which it is more feasible to utilise the GPU needs to be further refined.
+Therefore, conducting more research into how the number of expressions and data points impact performance is needed.
+Furthermore, only one dataset with only two variables per data point was used.
+Varying the number of variables per data point and their impact on performance could also be interesting.
 The impact of the parameters was omitted from this thesis entirely.
 Further research on how the number of parameters impact the performance is of interest.
 Since parameters need to be transferred to the GPU frequently, having too many parameters could impact the GPU more negatively than the CPU.
+Alternatively, performing the entire parameter optimisation step on the GPU and not just the evaluation might also result in better performance, as the number of data transfers is drastically reduced.